Florida Court Strikes Down Law Banning Loud Music From Car Stereos

 And, writing for the majority, Justice Jorge Labarga highlighted a part of the law that exempts commercial and political messages from the ban, saying that amounted to a restriction on certain kinds of speech, a violation of the First Amendment.

 Labarga’s ruling also was skeptical of the state’s argument that the ban was justified because it makes traffic safer.

 Have you received a speeding ticket or been cited for other traffic-related violations?
 If so, you may benefit from speaking with an attorney prior to taking other actions.
 Although paying the fine for a traffic citation may appear to be the easiest solution, it may not be in your best interest.
 Points against your Florida driver’s license can add up quickly and a blemished driving record may result in auto insurance premium surcharges that can last for years.
 Receiving a traffic ticket does not mean that you are guilty of the offense, submitting payment does.
 To protect your interests, it is important to seek legal counsel in a timely manner.

-At Edwards & Mason, our traffic defense lawyers have successfully represented clients for a broad range of violations.
-Contact Edwards & Mason toll free at 877-377-7801.
+At Edwards & Jones, our traffic defense lawyers have successfully represented clients for a broad range of violations.
+Contact Edwards & Jones toll free at 877-377-7801.